lubuntu-team/manual/source/2/2.2/2.2.3/libreoffice_impress.rst

 .. image:: loimpressscreenshot.png

 To change the zoom of you presentation :menuselection:`View --> Zoom --> Zoom` to bring up a window to manage your zoom.
 If you just want to zoom to fit the page width :menuselection:`View --> Zoom --> Page Width`.
+To change your zoom to 100 percent :menuselection:`View --> Zoom --> 100%`.

 On the left there is a panel showing what slides you currently have in left side of the window.
 To insert a new slide right click on this panel on the left and select new slide or press :kbd:`Control + Enter`.
 To delete a slide on the left hand slide right click and select delete slide or :menuselection:`Slide --> Delete Slide`.
 To create another copy of a slide right click and then select duplicate slide.
 To change the type of slide  :menuselection:`Slide --> Layout --> Your choice of slide here` which has many different options.